kennedydogden/AssignmentRepoDemo/README.md

 My groupmembers are:
+- Kennedy Ogden
-- XXXX
+- Mona Benabderrazak
-- XXXX
+- Jacob Turner
-- XXXX
+- Hrishita Sehrawat
-- XXXX
+- Anika Makarla

 ------------------ Fill in some information about your project under this ------------------